Speech-Language Pathology, MS

 For both Plan A and Plan B, a minimum of 46 credit hours must be completed.
 A maximum of 12 credit hours of graduate-level course work completed prior to admission into the graduate program may be transferred and applied toward the minimum 46 credit hour degree requirement.
 Transfer courses must be completed with a grade of B or above and approved by the director of graduate studies in accordance with the Graduate School Transfer of Credit policy.
 At least one-half of the completed course work must be in 6000-level courses.

 Advised by the director of graduate studies, admitted students create a program plan of study that fulfills the requirements for both the master of science degree in speech-language pathology and the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) awarded by the American Speech-Language-Hearing Association.
-Students interested in working as a school-based speech-language pathologist in the State of Wisconsin require a program plan of study that includes requirements put forth by the Department of Public Instruction of the State of Wisconsin (WI-DPI).
+Students interested in working as a school-based speech-language pathologist in either Wisconsin or Illinois require a program plan of study that satisfies the requirements for each state as outlined by the Department of Public Instruction of the State of Wisconsin (WI-DPI) or Illinois State Board of Education (ISBE).

 Required Course Work and Clinical Hours